 "We will reform these programs, but we will not abandon the fundamental commitment this country has kept for generations," he said.

-The White House says it expects to maintain Medicare and Medicaid programs as is, but predicts it can find savings of $480 billion in those programs by 2023, and another $1 trillion over the following decade.
+The White House says it expects to maintain Medicare and Medicaid programs as is but predicts it can find savings of $480 billion in those programs by 2023, and an additional $1 trillion over the following decade.

 The savings, according to the administration, will come from "reducing waste, increasing accountability, and improving the quality of care."

 It's the "bending the cost curve" argument that the administration included in its pitch for last year's health overhaul law, only at a more rapid pace, White House officials say.